wenceorg/phys52015/site/content/exercises/openmp-reduction.md

 OMP_PROC_BIND=spread
 ```

-This spreads threads out between cores, thread0 to the first socket,
+This spreads threads out between cores, thread 0 to the first socket,
 thread 1 to the second, and so on.
 I think this is the default setting
 when using the Intel OpenMP library.